 Draw on your experience of any work environments to guide you, whether that’s your summer job as a lifeguard or volunteering once a week as a teaching assistant.
 It might help to think of colleagues who you admired.
 What skills and qualities did they have that stood out to you as impressive?

-Show you are listening to your colleagues.
+Show you are listening to your colleagues and build rapport.
 A good way to do this is to acknowledge somebody’s point by nodding or asking a question.